Meghan McCain Condemns ‘Disgusting’ Fake Donald Trump Video Showing Her Dad Being Gunned Down

 Hostin pointed out that Trump has tweeted about Dancing with the Stars, but hadn’t addressed the video.

-While Trump wasn’t in attendance at the event, his son Donald Trump Jr. and former press secretary Sarah Sanders were in attendance.
+While Trump wasn’t in attendance at the event, his son, Donald Trump Jr., and former press secretary Sarah Sanders were in attendance.